WeeJeWel/how-to-be-a-great-programmer/the-abstraction-prison.md

 Because these things _will_ happen so you'd better be prepared.

 Don't lock yourself up in a prison of abstraction.
-Just keep it simple (TODO: snippet).
+Just [keep it simple](keep-it-simple.md).